Elekester/Starlit-Village/Rules/Tournament Rules.md

 Players who have dropped may reenter a tournament at the discretion of the Tournament Organizer.
 Players may not drop from a tournament in exchange for or influenced by the offer of any reward or incentive.

-## 2.8 Tiebreakers
+### 2.8 Tiebreakers

 The following tiebreakers are used to determine how a player ranks in a tournament:

 1. Match Points
-2. Median-Buchholz system
+2. Median-Buchholz system (the sum of opponent's points, with the best and worst scores removed)
 2. Match Wins
 4. Game win percentage